-It didn’t begin like this.
-It has been a process of getting to know what each other needs and how each other operates to reach these magical moments of safety, security, intimacy.
 I remember sending him this cute little naked selfie one night and he said something that took my breath away.
 “I know every inch of that body.”
 No one had ever said that to me before.
 I loved how he knew all these intimate things about me.
 The fact that I seldom wore underwear.
 And that I freaked out if I ran out of baby bots.
 I loved how I knew what his favourite herbs were.
 What kind of beer he drank.
 The tiny things that him feel cared for and special.

-Before it begins to sound like I have this perfect relationship, I absolutely don’t.
 He drives me up the wall sometimes with his carelessness, harshness, hypocrisy, fear of vulnerability and motherfucking annoying need to always play devil’s advocate.
 I drive him beyond the brink with my emotional, needy, bigger picture planning, overspending, oversensitive, anxious and insecure bullshit.